strohitv/splatnet3-token-util/readme.md

 ## ram.bin file
 - use a hex editor (recommendation: Linux: gHex, Windows: HxD) to search through the RAM
-- not all Snapshots contain all Tokens sadly
+- not all Snapshots contain all Tokens.
+To find all tokens, good timing is required.
 - gtoken: search for `_gtoken=ey`
 - bullettoken: search for `"bulletToken":"`, if not found, search for `Bearer ` and afterwards a weird String with roughly 124 characters
 - sessionToken: search for `SessionToken">ey`, better string: `eyJhbGciOiJIUzI1NiJ9` (which usually is the first part of the session token)
+- userAgent: search for `Mozilla/5.0`, take a User Agent which looks normal and contains the Android Version and Safari Version
+- appLanguage: search for `api.lp1.av5ja.srv.nintendo.net/?lang=` and extract the value from the query parameters of the full url
+- naCountry: search for `api.lp1.av5ja.srv.nintendo.net/?lang=` and extract the value from the query parameters of the full url
+- naLanguage: search for `api.lp1.av5ja.srv.nintendo.net/?lang=` and extract the value from the query parameters of the full url
+- webViewVersion:
+  - **if SplatNet3 loads successfully**: search for `x-web-view-ver` until you find a position where some bytes later a string in the form of `{VERSION}-{HASH}` can be found.
+Example: `10.0.0-cba84fcd`
+  - **if SplatNet3 displays an error message**: sadly, this is a bit too complex for this readme.
+You would need to search for `"revision_info_not_set"` and build the webViewVersion yourself.
+The algorithm can be found in the `search_for_web_view_version_in_js(content)` method in [snapshot_utils](./utils/snapshot_utils.py).

 # Contribution
+Should you need help with using the application or stumble across an error, please open an issue.

 If you want to add a feature or fix a bug, please fork the project and send a pull request once your code is ready to be merged.

+Notes for pull requests:
+- Please direct the pull request towards the `preview` branch, which is the correct branch for new features which still need to be tested.
+- The `main` branch should only contain stable features.
-Please use "Conventional Commits" to create the commit message if possible.
-Additionally, please set your IDE up to respect the settings from the `.editorconfig` file.
+- Please use "Conventional Commits" to create the commit message if possible.
+- Please set your IDE up to respect the settings from the `.editorconfig` file.

 I appreciate all help!

-Should you need help with using the application or stumble across an error, please open an issue.

 # License
 This software is released under the Creative Commons BY-NC-SA 4.0 license.
 In short, this means: